theisen92/15-food-app/README.md

 ## Description

-Repository created to develop a site that utilizes a food recipe API, MYSQL, Handlebars, Node, Express, and Passport to show results of searches and save a meal plan based on the user that is logged in.
+Repository created to develop a site that utilizes MYSQL, Handlebars, Node, Express, and Passport to show results of searches and save a meal plan based on the user that is logged in.

 ## Live site: